Hudson River Park Trust

 Pier 45, delineated by three shade structures, is conceived primarily for passive use.
 It invites visitors to experience the Hudson River from either a perimeter walkway or a centralized open lawn.
 Pier 46 has a more differentiated section with a recessed synthetic turf area, a bosque adjacent to the esplanade, and a shaded picnic grove at the western end.
 The children’s playground at Pier 51, conceptualized as a ship under sail that creates a wake in its path, features a prow-like vantage point jutting beyond the outboard edge of the pier, a water spray play area, and a watercourse extending back towards the esplanade.

-The continuous granite and bluestone waterfront esplanade links these multiple park elements to a granite fountain, a display garden, a dog run, comfort stations, and a food concession.
+The continuous granite and bluestone waterfront esplanade links these multiple park elements to a granite fountain, a display garden, a dog run, public restrooms, and a food concession.
 These amenities are backed by open lawns with lush plantings, subtle topographic variation, and plazas sited to highlight park entrances, pier connections, and river overlooks.

 image credit: Joseph Sinnott/Scott Milhoun/Bob Vergan